Her care and sense of fairness and justice take on a social

 so Ron could absolve himself.

-out.
-When she was feeling confident about herself and her appearance for
+ask her out.
+When she was feeling confident about herself and her

-maybe the first time in her life, her best friend tears her down.
+appearance for maybe the first time in her life, her best friend

 Hermione's mouth fell open.